spencerpomme/codewars/cppnotes.md

 # C++ Notes For Python Programmers

-This note is for Python programmers to pick up C++ in various day to day tasks when writing codes.
+This note is for Python:snake: programmers to pick up C++ in various day to day tasks when writing codes.
 You may want to get some basic understanding of C++ before reading this note.
 Here are some suggested resources:

 + Udacity free course: [C++ for Programmers](https://classroom.udacity.com/courses/ud210)